gobitfly/eth2-beaconchain-explorer/README.md

 Prysm [beaconcha.in](https://beaconcha.in)<br>
 Lighthouse [lighthouse.beaconcha.in](https://lighthouse.beaconcha.in)

 **Warning:** The explorer is still under heavy active development.
 More or less everything might change without prior notice and we cannot guarantee any backwards compatibility for now.
-Once the eth2 ecosystem matures we will be able to provide stronger grantees about the updatability of the explorer.
+Once the eth2 ecosystem matures we will be able to provide stronger guarantees about the updatability of the explorer.

 ![Site](https://github.com/gobitfly/eth2-beaconchain-explorer/raw/master/static/img/site.png 'Beacon Chain Web Interface Screenshot')